Andrea Leadsom: Secretary of State for Environment, Food and Rural Affairs (2016–2017)

-On the anniversary of the Brexit vote, Leadsom was invited to discuss progress on Newsnight and claimed that the government had made "a good start".
+On the anniversary of the Brexit vote, Leadsom was invited to discuss progress on Newsnight and said that the government had made "a good start".
 While being interviewed by Emily Maitlis, Leadsom suggested broadcasters should be "a little more patriotic".
 Tim Farron described her remarks as "a sinister threat to the free media", a comment echoed by Hugo Rifkind in The Times, whilst Peston on Sunday mockingly displayed his patriotism by decorating the studio with Union Jacks.